 Collectively, our accident attorneys have more than 300 years of experience.
-Together, we’ve won more than $675 Million in damages for clients like you.
+Together, we’ve won more than $675 Million in damages for clients involved in wrongful deaths, Clearwater catastrophic injuries, slips and falls, Clearwater medical malpractice cases, and more.
 We know how tough a brain injury can be and want to help make things right.

 Contact our Clearwater, Florida law office to get started with a free case evaluation.
 Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers are always standing by to take your call, so reach out to us for help today at (727) 796-8282.